MattiaLupinetti02/DALI_emergency_dispatcher/ReadMe.md

 # DALI_GAIA_example

-Title: __Multi-Agent System for Emergency Handling and Dispatching in a smart-hospital
+Title: __Multi-Agent System for Emergency Handling and Resources Dispatching in a smart-hospital

 ## Objective
 Design and implement a multi-agent system in the DALI language for the detection and coordinated management of emergency as Cardiac Arrest, Respiratory Arrest, Acute Respiratory Distress, Severe Cardiovascular Instability, Systemic Disturbances, and Iatrogenic Complications.